pschlump/verhoeff_algorithm/README.md

 [![license](http://img.shields.io/badge/license-MIT-red.svg?style=flat)](https://raw.githubusercontent.com/pschlump/Go-FTL/master/LICENSE)

-This is an implementation of the Verhoeff algorithm for checking that numbers are entered correctly.
+This is an implementation of the Verhoeff algorithm in Go (golang) for checking that numbers are entered correctly.

 According to wikipedia.org, "The Verhoeff algorithm is a checksum